AgileAndFragile/.github/profile/README.md

 ## How to Get Started:
 1. Invite Project Sherpa to your server.
-2. Connect your Trello account to the bot via the command `/connecttrello`.
-3. Start managing your tasks by typing commands directly in Discord.

 ## Privacy and Data Usage:
 We value your privacy.
 Project Sherpa does not store any personal data.
 Data related to your Trello account is only used for the purpose of managing tasks and projects within Discord.